Two Disciplines with Different Roots: Geomatics and GIS

 In 1986, the Laval Surveying Department in Quebec, Canada developed the first academic program in Geomatics in the world.
 Actually, it replaced its current curriculum in surveying.

 The Field of Study: Geomatics

 Geomatics is a scientific term for gathering, storing, processing, and delivering geographic information.
-In addition, it is an umbrella term for every method and tool from data acquisition to distribution including math, computers and Earth science.
+Also, it is an umbrella term for every method and tool from data acquisition to distribution including math, computers, and Earth science.

 This doesn’t mean GIS analysts don’t work with remote sensing or survey data because they often do.